KhalidElfaker/MobileCodingChallenge/README.md

 # MobileCodingChallenge
- this is a small app that list the most starred Github repos that were created in the last 30 days.
+ this is a small Android App that list the most starred Github repos that were created in the last 30 days.

 ## Pre-requisites